NigelWGMajor/vsc-caser/README.md

 `as R` to-Select-by-Regex  selects based on regex
-`as N` as New Line      (w) place each selection on a new line `as D` to-Dimmed            toggles dimming on any line matched in the dimmableMatches setting for the current language
+`as N` as New Line      (w) place each selection on a new line `as D` to-Dimmed            toggles dimming on any line matched in the dimmableMatches setting for the current language `a N`  to-numeric-sequence inserts or replaces numbers in-line in sequence selected, starting with the first number or 1

 ### Dummy text